• Skip to primary navigation

 • Acts of mental and/or physical abuse

-It is therefore not surprising that an abusive personality disorder might raise the chances of committing spousal abuse (as studies have shown).
+It is, therefore, not altogether surprising that an abusive personality disorder might raise the chances of committing spousal abuse (as some studies have shown).
 These types of behaviors can take a serious toll on a relationship and undermine the safety of the partner being victimized.

 In many cases, the abusing partner will show remorse after an incident of abuse, but while their condition remains untreated, it typically remains unmanageable too.
 This is why domestic violence is seldom a “one-and-done” event.
 It is invariably chronic and may even escalate over time.